-Diagram showing the adjustment made since May 2008 by the National Climatic Data Center (NCDC) in the anomaly values for the two months January 1915 and January 2000.
+Diagram showing the adjustment made since May 2008 by the Goddard Institute for Space Studies (GISS) in anomaly values for the months January 1910 and January 2000.

-Note: The administrative upsurge of the temperature increase between January 1915 and January 2000 has grown from 0.39 (in May 2008) to 0.52 $^{\circ}$ C (April 2014), representing an about 33% administrative temperature increase.
+Note: The administrative upsurge of the temperature increase between January 1915 and January 2000 has grown from 0.45 (May 2008) to 0.68°C (March 2015), representing an about 46% administrative temperature increase over this period, meaning that about half of the apparent temperature increase from January 1915 to January 2000 is due to administrative manipulations of the original data.

-Global air temperature linear trends
+Global air temperature linear trends updated to January 2015

 Diagram showing the latest 5, 10, 20 and 30 yr linear annual global temperature trend, calculated as the slope of the linear regression line through the data points, for two satellite-based temperature estimates (UAH MSU and RSS MSU).
-Last month included in analysis: February 2014.
+Last month included in analysis: January 2015.

 Diagram showing the latest 5, 10, 20, 30, 50, 70 and 100 year linear annual global temperature trend, calculated as the slope of the linear regression line through the data points, for three surface-based temperature estimates (GISS, NCDC and HadCRUT4).
-Last month included in all analyses: February 2014.
+Last month included in all analyses: January 2015.

 Superimposed plot of all five global monthly temperature estimates.
-As the base period differs for the individual temperature estimates, they have all been normalised by comparing with the average value of the initial 120 months (10 years) from January 1979 to December 1988.
+As the base period differs for the individual temperature estimates, they have all been normalised by comparing with the average value of the initial 120 months (30 years) from January 1979 to December 2008.
 The heavy black line represents the simple running 37 month (c.
 3 year) mean of the average of all five temperature records.
 The numbers shown in the lower right corner represent the temperature anomaly relative to the individual 1979-1988 averages.

 It should be kept in mind that satellite- and surfacebased temperature estimates are derived from different types of measurements, and that comparing them directly as done in the diagram above therefore may be somewhat problematical.
 However, as both types of estimate often are discussed together, the above diagram may nevertheless be of some interest.
 In fact, the different types of temperature estimates appear to agree quite well as to the overall temperature variations on a 2-3 year scale, although on a shorter time scale there are often considerable differences between the individual records.
 All five global temperature estimates presently show an overall stagnation, at least since 2002.
 There has been no increase in global air temperature since 1998, which however was affected by the oceanographic El Niño event.
 This stagnation does not exclude the possibility that global temperatures will begin to increase again later.
 On the other hand, it also remain a possibility that Earth just now is passing a temperature peak, and that global temperatures will begin to decrease during the coming years.
 Time will show which of these two possibilities is correct.